 5. Play music and audio

 If you have a radio station you love, Home can play that, too, through its TuneIn Radio app.
-Ask for the station or stream’s name like, “Hey Google, play WXPN” or “Hey Google, play Dublab.”
+Ask for the station or stream's name like, “Hey Google, play WXPN" or “Hey Google, play Dublab."
 Love podcasts?
-Do the same with them by asking Google to play the latest episode of your fave pod.
+Do the same with them by asking Google to play the latest episode of "Song Exploder" or request, "Add 'Mike on Much' to my favorite podcasts."

 And if you want a bigger sound, just tell Google to play the music through your HDT V or connected smart speakers.